 Table salt, on the other hand, is mined from salt deposits and then processed to give it a fine texture so it’s easier to mix and use in recipes.
 Processing strips table salt of any minerals it may have contained, and additives are also usually added to prevent clumping or caking.

-While these attributes may make sea salt more attractive from a marketing standpoint, Johnson says there are no real health advantages of most sea salts.
+While some attributes may make sea salt more attractive from a marketing standpoint, Dr. Johnson says there are no real health advantages of most sea salts.